🌐

 Local Servers

-FoxyProxy can be used with local proxy servers:
+FoxyProxy can be used with local proxy servers.
+Few auto-fill options are added for convenience.

 Patterns